clapslate/QGM/README.txt

+QuickGun Murugan
+Developed by: Mohit Gvalani
+Email: mohitindubai@gmail.com
+Copyright © 2009, Mohit Gvalani

+License Agreement:
+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+Description:
 QuickGun Murugan is a PC based game.
 It has been tested on Windows XP.
 Works on almost any PC that can support and has Windows XP.
 It does not work on Windows Vista or higher.